-If the participation request is not linked to the community asset transfer (that is it is not about service delivery from the building being considered for transfer) then please contact your local area manager in the first instance to discuss informally or complete our participation request form.
+If the participation request is not linked to the asset transfer (that is it is not about service delivery from the building being considered for transfer) then please contact your local area manager in the first instance to discuss informally or complete our participation request form.

 If you are thinking about making a participation request, the key questions to consider are: